-In South Australia, the Spent Convictions Act 2009 sets out the law on when a conviction is not disclosed on your criminal record.
-A spent conviction is a conviction that can’t be disclosed and will not show on a police record check.
+A spent conviction is a conviction that does not have to be disclosed and will not show on a police check.
 A conviction is spent immediately if a court finds an offence proved or a defendant guilty but orders that no conviction is recorded against them.
 Otherwise, it can be spent if the conviction is pardoned or quashed, or the qualification period has lapsed.
+In South Australia, the Spent Convictions Act 2009 sets out the law on when a conviction is spent.

 Offences for which a conviction may become spent are those for which a sentence of imprisonment was not given or a sentence of imprisonment for less than one year (for an adult) or two years (for a juvenile) was given, provided there has been no re-offending during the relevant qualification period.

 For a juvenile, the qualification period is five years (unless they were dealt with as an adult) and for an adult it is 10 years.

 If an offence is committed during the qualification period (this does not include an offence where the only penalty was a fine of $500.00 or less), then the counting of time will start again.
 Once the conviction is spent, it can’t be revived unless a further offence is committed during the qualification period.

 A conviction of a body corporate cannot be spent.
 A conviction for a sex offence can only be spent if it is an eligible offence and a magistrate orders that it is spent.
 These include sex offences where no period of imprisonment is imposed and offences committed by persons over 16 engaging in consensual sexual intercourse.

 No convictions can be spent during the time that a person has to report under the Child Sex Offenders Registration Act 2006.